Movin' On (Bad Company song)

 "Movin' On" is a song written by Mick Ralphs that was first released as a single by Hackensack in 1972.
-It was later most famously included on Bad Company's debut album, on which Ralphs played lead guitar.
+It was later most famously included on Bad Company's debut album, on which Ralphs played guitar.
 "Movin' On" was also released as the second single from the album, as a follow-up to "Can't Get Enough" and reached #19 on the Billboard Hot 100 and #30 in Canada.

 Music and lyrics

 Allmusic critic Stephen Thomas Erlewine described "Movin' On" as a blues boogie.
 Billboard described it as a "perfect 'driving' song" and praised Paul Rodgers' vocal performance, Ralph's "staccato guitar work" and the "pounding rhythm section.
 Record World said the song "has as much going for it as [Bad Company's] groundbreaking 'Can't Get Enough'" and that "Mick Ralphs tune is locomotion in action."
 Detroit Free Press critic Dana Sue Jackson described "Movin' On" as a "harder, lunging number" with a good beat for dancing.
 St. Joseph News-Press critic Terry Jordan described the melody as "fascinating."

 The Washington Court House Record-Herald described the lyrics as fitting a roadie's lifestyle, e.g., "And I'm Movin' On/Movin' from town to town/I got to move on/Never seem to touch the ground."